 Examples of Julie's expertise in arbitration include representing an Asian state-owned company in ICC proceedings seated in Switzerland related to a dispute in the engineering and construction sector; representing a leading pharmaceutical company in a dispute arising from a manufacturing and supply agreement; representing an Asian company in a high-value, multi-party and multi-contract dispute; and representing a state in several investment arbitrations.

 Julie regularly speaks on topics related to arbitration.
-She is the chair of the ASA South East Asia chapter, vice chair of the IPBA Next Generation Committee and a committee member of YSIAC.
-She is a co-founder of the Women's Business Society established in Geneva in 2012.
+She is the chair of the ASA South East Asia chapter and vice chair of the IPBA Next Generation Committee.
+Julie is AIJA's National Representative in Singapore and a co-founder of the Women's Business Society established in Geneva in 2012.